 FYE Core Programs & Components

-- First Year Seminar, Engage, is an introductory course to university studies that all first-year students take during semesters 1 and 2.
+- First Year Seminar, Engage, is an introductory course to university studies that all students take in their first year.

-- Peer Mentors are student leaders who are trained to attend FYE classes and events with first year students, in order to assist in their USF transition.
+- Orientation and Welcome Leaders are student leaders who are trained to host events for and build relationships with first-year students in order to assist in their transition to USF.

 As a result of your FYE, you’ll gain